andrewrichardson701/Stockbase/README.md

     - Create a user for the database to verify against

-        We will first check if a user exists under the name 'inventory'.
+        We will first check if a user exists under the name 'stocbaseuser'.

         ```
         mysql -u root -p

-        SELECT User, Host FROM mysql.user WHERE User='inventory' AND Host='localhost';
+        SELECT User, Host FROM mysql.user WHERE User='stockbaseuser' AND Host='localhost';
         ```

         If no rows are returned, we will add a new user.